callAgene/OutlineNum/README.md

 - Navigate to the "Addins" menu in RStudio.
 <img src="./vignettes/1.png" width="50%" height="50%">

-- Choose either "Add numbering" or "Remove numbering" from the list of available addins.(**NOTE** : The header must start with a letter, Chinese or other beginning will be removed)
+- Choose either "Add numbering" or "Remove numbering" from the list of available addins.(**NOTE** : The header must start with a letter, if it starts with Chinese or something else it will be deleted.)
 <img src="./vignettes/2.png" width="80%" height="80%">

-Your document's headers will be numbered or have numbering removed based on your selection.
+The document titles will be numbered or de-numbered according to your selection.